Back to Blog

 Figure 1: V/Hz relationship shown with boost2

-If there is a large breakaway torque in a system, the KEB F5 has a delta-boost function that further adds to the boost for a set amount of time.
+If a system experiences a large breakaway torque, the KEB F6 has a delta-boost function that further increases the boost for a set period.
 This is shown by parameters uF.4 (boost) and uF.5 (delta) below.

 V/Hz control - delta boost function